 |Janet Jackson||28 July||Randall's Island Park||New York, NY||United States||Panorama NYC Music Festival||Tickets|

 |The Jacksons||6 July||Royal Highland Centre||Edinburgh||United Kingdom||Scotfest 2018||Tickets|

-The Netherlands is considered the heart of “3T Central” in Europe where 3T have a massive, active and supportive fanbase.
-The Netherlands is where 3T return regularly to perform special shows for their fans.
+Europe is considered “3T Central” where 3T have a massive, active and supportive fanbase.
+The Netherlands is considered the heart of “3T Central” and it’s a place the T’s return regularly to perform special shows for their fans.
 Fans from all over the globe and countries such as Germany, Belgium, France, Spain, Ireland, Italy, United Kingdom, United States and United Arab Emirates travelled to The Netherlands to watch 3T perform live.